conshus/livestream-workshop/README.md

 <details>
     <summary>GUEST_PASSWORD</summary>
-    Set a password so that a Guest can join the live stream.
+    Set a password so that a Guest can join the live stream at the `/guest` route.
 </details>

 <details>
     <summary>HOST_PASSWORD</summary>
-    Set a password so for the Host to direct the live stream.
+    Set a password so for the Host to direct the live stream at the `/host` route.
 </details>

 <details>